 Under the doctrine of merger, a trust is considered terminated as soon as one party gains possession of the legal and equitable title to the trust property.
 A trust is also terminated once all money therein has been spent by the trustees.

 A testamentary trust can only be terminated if the material purpose no longer exists.
 If for instance, the trust was set up to pay for the children’s education, it cannot be terminated until the children have received said education.

 Get Help Terminating A Trust In Texas

 Fiduciary laws regarding trusts in Texas are complex matters that should not be taken lightly.
 If you need help assessing and evaluating a trust for termination, we recommend contacting an experienced trust attorney.
-At Ostrom Morris, we are here to help.
+At Morris Ostrom Law, we are here to help.
 Contact us today and schedule a free consultation to discuss your legal rights in terminating a trust in Texas.